Hierarchy-Aware Multimodal Unlearning for Medical AI: Appendix

-with \(\beta = 0.9\) controlling the optimization curvature and \(\pi_{\text{ref}}\) as the retain-only reference model.
-This yields smoother parameter updates, averting the performance collapse typical of unregularized ascent methods. \item \textbf{Modality-Aware Neuron Unlearning (MANU)} \citep{liu2025modality}: a neuron-level unlearning framework for multimodal large language models (MLLMs) that selectively removes modality-specific knowledge contributions.
-MANU operates in two stages: (1) \textit{important neuron selection}, which computes an aggregated importance score \(\mathcal{I}(\mathcal{D}, n)\) for each neuron \(n\) across modalities using four metrics---absolute (\(I_{\text{abs}}\)), frequency (\(I_{\text{freq}}\)), variance (\(I_{\text{var}}\)), and root mean square (\(I_{\text{rms}}\))---defined on activation deviations between textual and multimodal subsets of \(\mathcal{D}\); and (2) \textit{selective pruning}, which ranks neurons by the ratio score \(S_n = \mathcal{I}(\mathcal{D}_f, n) / (\mathcal{I}(\mathcal{D}_r, n) + \epsilon)\) and sets weights to zero for the top \(\alpha\%\) most forget-associated neurons.
-By disentangling modality-specific activations, MANU enables fine-grained forgetting across both textual and visual streams, achieving balanced unlearning with minimal performance degradation on retain data. \end{itemize}
+\textbf{Modality-Aware Neuron Unlearning (MANU)} \citep{liu2025modality}: It is a neuron-level pruning for unlearning framework for MLLMs that selectively removes modality-specific knowledge contributions.
+It works in two stages: (1) \textit{important neuron selection}, where it computes an importance score \(\mathcal{I}(\mathcal{D}, n)\) for each neuron \(n\) across both modalities using four metrics, absolute (\(I_{\text{abs}}\)), frequency (\(I_{\text{freq}}\)), variance (\(I_{\text{var}}\)), and root mean square (\(I_{\text{rms}}\)), defined on activation deviations between textual and multimodal subsets of \(\mathcal{D}\); and (2) \textit{selective pruning}, which ranks neurons by the ratio score \(S_n = \mathcal{I}(\mathcal{D}_f, n) / (\mathcal{I}(\mathcal{D}_r, n) + \epsilon)\) and sets weights to zero for the top \(\alpha\%\) most forget-associated neurons.
+By disentangling modality-specific activations, it aims to enable targeted forgetting across both modalities, achieving balanced unlearning.